 Should this view prevail, tracking tools may only be used with the user's prior consent (e.g. by means of a checkbox).

 Contrary to all prophecies of doom, the ePrivacy Regulation is a sensible and long overdue regulation.
 After all, we shouldn't just accept the complete monitoring of user behavior simply because it is technically possible.

 That's why it's a good thing website operators and service providers must provide clear and transparent information in advance about what data is collected when a website is visited or a service is used, to whom this data is passed and for what purposes.
 This is the only way website visitors and users can decide whether it's worthwhile for them to visit the site or use the service and to disclose their data.

-As soon as the final text of ePrivacy Regulation is known, you should check above all whether and, if so, from when you need to obtain additional consents.
-To ensure that you can implement this and everything else required at your leisure, it's worth staying on top of ePrivacy Regulation .
+As soon as the final text of the ePrivacy Regulation is known, you should check in particular whether and, if so, from when you need to obtain additional consent.
+It is worth staying on top of the ePrivacy Regulation so that you can implement this and everything else required in peace and quiet.

 Featured image: Scott Webb [Pexels]